-By engaging the instincts and impulses of the physical body in Level 1 meditation, we are attempting to release the hold that these primal forces have on our physical nature.
+By engaging the instincts and impulses of the physical body in Level 1 meditation, we are attempting to release the hold these primal forces have on our physical nature.
 The cellular structure of the nature-body is at the mercy of the primal forces of instinct, sexual impulses, anger, greed, and selfishness all of which are driven by self-preservation, self-gratification, and the hunger for personal power; the auto-erotic drives of the lower nature.
 In meditation, the subduing of these primitive forces is like removing the inert earthly matter from the elements so what remains is the element of water or in the case of consciousness, the psychic nature.
 The description above in which an element progressed to the next level by merging with the unmanifested or the Sameness and reappearing in the manifested of the next level, this is the same pattern we must follow in meditation, except, we experience the unmanifested as the stillness in meditation.
 Our means of transitioning to the next higher level of consciousness is through developing the ability to be STILL in the presence of the bodily instincts and impulses so these forces do not pull on the body-mind; thus, allowing for the psychic nature to reveal itself.
 This is the process of Conscious Resurrection on Level 1.

-When stillness is achieved in the psychic nature so feeling and desire unite into one another, then the next level will be awakened.
+When stillness is achieved in the psychological nature so feeling and desire unite into one another, then the next level will be awakened.
 These transitions of consciousness correspondingly happen in the physical body as the elemental units of matter are quickened, refined, and changed as conscious awareness awakens on each new level.
 As explained above, when radiant-matter of the astral body is super-refined it will transition to become essential-matter.
 When essential-matter progresses to the next level, it will become neutral units and when these units transition, they become the conscious intelligence of the Triune Self.
 It is because of the presence of Consciousness that each unit of nature, each neutral unit, and each Triune Self is conscious in and as the different degrees of matter in which it is.
 Thus, the link connecting nature-matter to intelligent-light is kept unbroken.
 This continuity of consciousness is what makes resurrection possible; it was truly a miraculous event that Jesus Christ resurrected and ascended in a single lifetime.
 As we continue to raise our consciousness through meditation and become attuned to the Holy Trinity, we are gradually resurrecting our Beingness and “returning to Paradise.”
 This is the Way of Life Jesus Christ revealed to us and it is our responsibility to follow Him into the Kingdom of Heaven.

 As I relax into the golden glow of the most peaceful inner fire,